Epidemiological Study (meta-analysis)

 (Study character: epidemiological study, meta-analysis)

-- INTERPHONE Study Group et al. (2011): Acoustic neuroma risk in relation to mobile telephone use: Results of the...
+- INTERPHONE Study Group et al. (2010): Brain tumour risk in relation to mobile telephone use: results of the...

 - Myung SK et al. (2009): Mobile phone use and risk of tumors: a meta-analysis.